nghiango1/hello/ai/README.md

 This containning the snapshot of my current knowleged (which is heavily influence by mathematic or programming way of thinking) that i don't want to get lost and rootten within the capability of my brain.
 Thoughts will easily and eventually change over the time, so I deciding to write it here as soon as possible.

 This is just planing for a serial of notes at the moment.
 I sure hope I can finish all of these.
-Before all of that, let set up a list to devide infomation I wanted to cover here:
+Before all of that, let set up a list to divide infomation I wanted to cover into a make sensed section here:

 > All of these is subjected and should change-able though